Contact NPDesign

 Why use an IPC trunk bus system in solar?

 An IPC trunk bus system can reduce connection points, simplify array wiring, and lower field labor compared with more traditional DC wiring layouts.
-It also helps create a cleaner, more standardized installation process across large solar projects.
+It reduces voltage drop and helps create a cleaner, more standardized installation process across large solar projects.

 Does NPDesign provide engineering support or only products?